busterbenson/public/Beliefs.md

 # My beliefs

 ## On Morality
-- Underneath the facade, we're all lovable
-- Being good is in our nature (being evil requires misinformation or partial information)
+- Being good/moral increasingly becomes our default state as we learn more about the world and are more connected with others
 - Gay marriage should be legal everywhere
 - Abortion should be legal everywhere
 - Assisted suicide should be legal everywhere
 - Health care should be available to everyone who needs it
 - The death penalty should be used in extreme and certain cases to protect the public
 - Prisons should be about protecting the public, not about punishment
-- The world's average morality is improving as it becomes more connected
 - Marijuana should be legal to grow, sell, buy, and carry
 - Owning a gun should require certification from a firearms officer verifying that they've taken a safety course, are free of criminal record, and pass a psychological mental health check every few years

 ## On Spirituality
-- Remember, we will die
+- Frequently remembering we will die increases the quality of our life
 - Souls don't exist separate from the physical body
 - The Gods of organized religion don't exist
 - Intention can't create reality (it just primes our perception of it)